 What is NYLT?

-This is an intense, two weekend leadership training course for Scouts.
+This is an intense, week-long leadership training course for Scouts.
 As the third step in the Boy Scout program for Youth Leader development, this course provides your Scouts with the Leadership skills they need to be truly effective.
 It is the most advanced Youth Leader Training that Scouting offers.

 The first step in Youth Leader training is the "Introduction to Leadership."
 This is the individual counseling that the Scoutmaster or Crew Advisor does with a youth when he/she undertakes a new position.
 It is the training in the specific functions of his/her new position.